samarabbas/temporal-documentation-legacy/docs/07_goclient/12_activity_async_completion.md

 There are certain scenarios when completing an activity upon completion of its function is not possible or desirable.
 For example, you might have an application that requires user input in order to complete the activity.
-You could implement the activity with a polling mechanism, but a simpler and less resource-intensive implementation is to asynchronously complete a Cadence activity.
+You could implement the activity with a polling mechanism, but a simpler and less resource-intensive implementation is to asynchronously complete a Temporal activity.

 There two parts to implementing an asynchronously completed activity:

-1. The activity provides the information necessary for completion from an external system and notifies the Cadence service that it is waiting for that outside callback.
+1. The activity provides the information necessary for completion from an external system and notifies the Temporal service that it is waiting for that outside callback.
-2. The external service calls the Cadence service to complete the activity.
+2. The external service calls the Temporal service to complete the activity.

 The following example demonstrates the first part: